 How Many Species Of Betta Fish Are There

-There are approximately 73 species of the Betta genus, however, not all of them are readily available to buy.
+There are approximately 73 species of the Betta genus, but not all of them are readily available to buy.
 Many betta fish are bred by specialist breeders who will carefully cultivate specific colors and tail shapes, and many of these I have included in the lists above.

-The more common species of betta fish can be found in many fish stores and are best for hobbyists, whereas the rarer breeds will need to be sourced directly from the specialist breeders and at a higher cost.
+The more common species of betta fish can be found in many fish stores and are best for hobbyists, whereas the rarer breeds will need to be sourced directly from specialist breeders at a higher cost.

 Which Are The Most Popular Betta Fish